Department of Health and Human Performance

 PH 4360.
 Internship in Public Health.

-This part-time internship involves the application of public health concepts to a community or public health setting.
-Students participate in the work of a health organization/agency and complete a semester-long project.
-A minimum of 200 contact hours is required.
-(WI) Prerequisite: PH 4100 with a grade of "C" or better and a minimum 3.0 major GPA and departmental approval.
+This course provides a part-time internship experience in which students apply public health concepts within a community, organizational, or public health practice setting.
+Students gain exposure to professional roles, responsibilities, and workplace practices relevant to public health.
+As part of the course, students engage in supervised, hands-on experiences within an organization or agency and apply classroom knowledge to real-world public health activities.
+A minimum of 200 supervised contact hours is required.
+This course is designated as writing intensive (WI).
+Prerequisite: PH 4100 with a grade of "C" or better and a minimum 3.0 major GPA and departmental approval.
 Corequisite: PH 4640 with a grade of "C" or better.

 Grade Mode: Standard Letter